mariefranceperrier/PhotoLabs/README.md

 To get started with PhotoLabs, follow these instructions:

-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine.
 2. Navigate to the `/frontend` directory and install frontend dependencies using `npm install`.
 3. Navigate to the `/backend` directory and install backend dependencies using `npm install`.
 4. Start the frontend development server by running `npm start` in the `/frontend` directory.